Restorative Dentistry Arlington Heights, IL

 The first step towards restoring your natural smile is a consultation with Dr. Engelberg at Arlington Heights Smiles.
 We serve many local communities, including Deerfield, Long GroveNorthbrook, Arlington Heights, Buffalo Grove, and other Chicago areas.

 A consultation lets you learn more about restorative dental treatments and what is best suited to helping you achieve your goals.
-Bringing back a comfortable, functional smile will provide lasting benefits for all aspects of your life.
+Restoring a comfortable, functional smile will provide lasting benefits across all aspects of your life.
 Call our office at (847) 230-9703 or request an appointment online, and we will contact you shortly.